thomilecool/webtask/README.md

 Purpose
 --------------

-Take a FB Login in parameter, check with Facebook API if it is valid.
+Take a FB Token in parameter, check with Facebook API if it is valid.
-If yes, return a JsonWebToken which can be used for API authentication.
+If yes, return a JsonWebToken which can be used for API request authentication.
 If not, return the error message.

 Example